 "Eşik / Threshold'' (back side), punch needle embroidery on unbleached cotton fabric, 150 x 200 cm, edition 1/1, 2025.
 4.5.
-Antalya Architecture Biennial, Antalya Battery Factory, Photo: Kaan Güneri
+Antalya Architecture Biennial, curated by Celal Abdi Güzer, Antalya Battery Factory, Photo: Kaan Güneri

-The work’s inherent double-sided nature offers two opposing narratives: the defined, legible order of the obverse and the chaotic, hidden knots of the reverse.
-This duality embodies the state of being suspended in an indeterminate moment—neither fully returned to the past nor completely adapted to the new reality.
+The work's inherent double-sided nature offers two opposing, yet interconnected narratives: the defined, legible order of the obverse, with its clear isometric logic, and the chaotic, messy, and hidden knots of the reverse.
+This intentional binary creates a visual dialogue between public perception and private, hidden realities, revealing the underlying tension of a society in isolation.

 The interior is rendered as an abstract blueprint.
 Capturing the sudden dislocation of the pandemic era—a domestic landscape floating on a previously unexperienced plane of reality.